What services are available?

 Outside of school or college

 Visit a YC Hertfordshire access point for careers advice.
 Someone will be there who can help you to work out steps into employment.
 Find your local Young People's Centre offering 1-to-1 advice and support - and be sure to check the opening times, as each access point has different opening hours.

 Careers advice if you have an EHCP

-They work with young people from the age of 14, and are involved in the Year 9 EHCP Review and will provide a Preparing for Adulthood review.
+They work with young people from the age of 14, and are involved in the Year 9 EHCP Review and will provide a Preparing for Adulthood Transition Plan.
 If you want your young person to have a Personal Adviser, the school or college must refer for you.